 In his new book, God’s Not Dead: Evidence for God in an Age of Uncertainty, Broocks offers a clear, understandable overview of the evidence for God as well as the credibility of the Christian faith, while responding directly to many skeptical claims.

 Broocks is the co-founder of the Every Nation family of churches, which currently includes more than 1,000 churches in more than 60 countries.
 Present on hundreds of college campuses, Broocks has spent the last 30 years with Every Nation focusing on equipping college students around the world to defend their faith.

-Broocks also serves as the senior minister of Bethel World Outreach Church in Nashville, Tennessee, where he provides oversight for this multi-ethnic, multisite church, currently meeting in locations in Middle Tennessee, Texas, and Arizona.
+Broocks also serves as the senior minister of Bethel World Outreach Church in Nashville, Tennessee, where he provides oversight for this multi-ethnic, multisite church, currently meeting in locations in Middle Tennessee, Texas, Ohio, and Arizona.

 He is the author of several books, including God’s Not Dead, the Purple Book (Biblical Foundations), and Every Nation In Our Generation.

 Broocks holds a Bachelor of Business Administration from Mississippi State University, a master’s degree from Reformed Theological Seminary in Jackson, Miss., as well as a doctorate in missiology from Fuller Theological Seminary in Pasadena, Calif.